mui/material-ui/docs/src/pages/utils/portal/portal.md

 The component is used internally by the [`Modal`](/utils/modal/) and [`Popper`](/utils/popper/) components.
 On the server, the content won't be rendered.
-You have to wait for the client side reconciliation to see the children.
+You have to wait for the client side hydratation to see the children.

 ## Simple Portal